-The workshop aims to give signatory States and States not Party in the region the opportunity to discuss the challenges faced in the ratification or accession process and to exchange concrete ideas on ways to address these and thus accelerate adherence.
-In this regard, signatories and States not Party will be invited to provide updates on their progress and plans for ratification of or accession to the Convention.
+The workshop aims to give the 2 Signatory States and 6 States not Party in the region the opportunity to discuss the challenges faced in the ratification or accession process and to exchange concrete ideas on ways to address these and thus accelerate adherence.
+In this regard, Signatories and States not Party will be invited to provide updates on their progress and plans for ratification of or accession to the Convention.
 Resources and expert advice on the Convention's key operational obligations and on national ratification/accession and domestication will be made available to participants during the meeting.